TomDu/BlogSource/_posts/2018-06-20-Configure-Kerberos-Authentication-for-Oracle-12c.md

 ## On siduOracle0

-Create a service account "servora" in AD for database server to valiade the Kerberos tickets with:
+Create a service account `servora` in AD for database server to valiade the Kerberos tickets with:

 Check option “Do not require Kerberos PreAuthentication” for this user;